Au/Ra

-Jamie Lou Stenzel (born 15 May 2002), known professionally as Au/Ra, is an Antiguan singer and songwriter.
-She released her first single "Concrete Jungle" in 2016, which quickly gained 15 million streams worldwide.
-She rose to prominence in 2018 with the CamelPhat version of the single "Panic Room" that she wrote about mental health problems, and was featured on Alan Walker's number-one single "Darkside" in the same year.
+Jamie Lou Stenzel (born 15 May 2002), known professionally as Au/Ra, is a German-Antiguan singer and songwriter.
+She rose to prominence in 2018 following the release of "Panic Room", the lead single of her debut extended play, X Games.

-Biography
+She later collaborated with Alan Walker on the chart-topping single "Darkside" (2018).
+In 2020, she released "I Miss U" with English producer Jax Jones, and released her second EP, Soundtrack to an Existential Crisis the following year.
+Her debut studio album, Heartcore, released in June 2026.

+Early life

 Jamie Lou Stenzel was born in Ibiza, Spain, where she grew up until 2007, but since then she was raised in St. John's, Antigua and Barbuda.
-She is the daughter of German producer Torsten Stenzel and the German Ibiza-based singer Asheni, also known professionally as Angela Heldmann, born in Germany.
+She is the daughter of German producer Torsten Stenzel and the German Ibiza-based singer Angela Fuller (née Michelle Heldmann), also known professionally as Asheni.
 According to Spanish nationality law, since both of her parents are foreigners, she was not granted Spanish citizenship at birth.
-AU/RA is considered German-Antiguan.
+Jamie is considered German-Antiguan.

-Stage name origin
+Artistry

 Au/Ra's stage name consists of two elements from the periodic table: "Au" stands for gold, while "Ra" stands for radium.
 Au/Ra said she decided to put a slash between 'Au' and 'Ra' to differentiate herself from a few singers already named Aura.
 She drew inspiration from The Lord of the Rings, and in her early adolescence she wrote her own fan fiction piece in which the main character, a sister of the elf prince Legolas, was called Aura.